-I live with the constant thought of being 80 years old one day and forcing my grandkids to come over to my house to listen to me tell them all the crazy shit that I did back in my day, looking back on my good ole life.
+I live with the constant thought of being 80 years old one day and forcing my grand kids to come over to my house to listen to me tell them all the crazy things that I did back in my day, looking back on my good ole life.
 I mean, I’m still hoping that I make it that far because I’m pretty much convinced that the Kardashians will take over the planet before that.
-But if that doesn’t happen and I somehow make it to 80, I wanna be proud of the life that I’d lived, I don’t wanna regret not doing some stuff that I wanted to do because I was too scared, lazy, broke, or just too much of a piece of shit.
+But if that doesn’t happen and I somehow make it to 80, I wanna be proud of the life that I’d lived, I don’t wanna regret not doing some stuff that I wanted to do because I was too scared, lazy, broke, or just too much of a coward.

 I just recently realized that I keep asking myself the question “will this be a good story to tell on my deathbed?”, whenever I’m put in an uncomfortable or scary situation.
 If the answer is no, then I simply don’t do it.
 Actually I lied, in some situations I have to do it, like in Spanish class when Mr Gonzalez asks me what type of government does Hungary have in front of the whole class and expects me to answer it in Spanish.
 In a situation like that, I can’t just say no, mainly because I’m a month away from graduating and I don’t want to screw it up.

 My 80 year old self also gives me a sense of serenity from time to time.
 Like when Timothee Chalamet consistently ignores my DMs confessing my love to him, and I’m about to have a breakdown, my 80 year old self comes in the picture and tells me “Calm down.
 It’s all gonna be ok.
 He’s in your kitchen right now, baking cookies, half naked.
 You two will find each other eventually”.